Fall of the Hulks: Plot

 Bruce Banner and Red Hulk separately attack the Intelligencia's Helicarrier, while Amadeus is trying to take Betty from Talbot.
 During the battle, Banner and Skaar are attacked by Lyra.
 However, much to Skaar's shock, Banner is working with Lyra and launches her four levels up.
 Banner then informs Skaar that he has been using Skaar and the other heroes to save the day and his wife.
 Banner promises Skaar that he will get what he wants from him, which Skaar tells Banner is a lie.
 They are then attacked by Red She-Hulk and Skaar fights her while Banner releases the captured heroes.
 Skaar is wounded by Red She-Hulk but survives as Banner attacks her.
 Meanwhile, Amadeus Cho tries to get Betty from Talbot but she fights back, defending Talbot and rebukes Banner.
 Talbot puts Betty in a safe before he vanishes.
-Amadeus Cho then tries to free her while Banner defeats Red She-Hulk.
-Since Red Hulk has been used as power source, the Intelligencia plan is successful, transforming several heroes, soldiers and people in Washington into Hulks (including Amadeus Cho).
-An explosion occurs which launches Skaar from the Helicarrier, while Banner is defeated by the "Hulkified" heroes and put with the captured smart heroes, who are trapped in a fantasy world.
+Cho then tries to free her while Banner defeats Red She-Hulk.
+Since Red Hulk has been used as power source, the Intelligencia plan is successful, transforming several heroes, soldiers and people in Washington into Hulks.
+An explosion occurs which launches Skaar from the Helicarrier, while Banner is defeated by the "Hulkified" heroes and put with the captured heroes.

 It is revealed that Banner and Red Hulk led them there.
 MODOK, Cosmic Hulk, and Mad Thinker's Gammadroid capture Red Hulk when he enters Intelligencia's Helicarrier.
 MODOK uses Red Hulk as part of a system to create a small army of Hulks, who are sent on a mission to take over the USA.
 In the process, several super-heroes are similarly exposed and turn into "Hulkified" versions of themselves.
-Deadpool is the first to be "Hulkified" when he successfully frees Red Hulk before they can completely drain him.
+Deadpool is the first to be "Hulkified" and frees Red Hulk before he can be completely drained.